Smule11/Words/ReadMe.md

 # Word Visualisation Prototype One
-by Nina Sushko and Sam Llanwarne
+Nina Sushko and Sam Llanwarne

 All of the main visualisation's JavaScript and HTML and CSS are in one file.
 This file is called through the given URL.